geshan/geshan.github.com/posts/2024-07-04-deno-docker.md

 ### Step 1: Install Deno

-To install Deno follow the official [installation guide](https://docs.deno.com/runtime/manual/getting_started/installation/).
-For my machine I ran:
+To install Deno, follow the official [installation guide](https://docs.deno.com/runtime/manual/getting_started/installation/).
+On my machine, I ran:

 ```bash
 curl -fsSL https://deno.land/install.sh | sh
 ```

-Then to test it out, I executed `deno –version` which resulted in (at the time of writing this blog post):
+Then to test it out, I executed `deno --version` which resulted in (at the time of writing this blog post):

 ```bash
 deno 1.44.4 (release, aarch64-apple-darwin)